Alternative Views:

 condition.

-Missing (as usual) - This box originally came with wooden
+Missing (as usual) but can be seen in the Yale University collection: This box originally came with wooden

 dowels on either end that could be wound up with a metal handle.
 It was

-also distributed with a set of "tickets to the show", a lecture booklet
+also distributed with a set of "tickets to the show", a script booklet

 that the family patriarch would read from whilst turning the pictures,